derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Patient / Doctor Scheduler** - Create a patient class and a doctor class.
+**5) Patient / Doctor Scheduler** - Create a patient class and a doctor class.
 Have a doctor that can handle multiple patients and setup a scheduling program where a doctor can only handle 16 patients during an 8 hr work day.
   - [ ] Go
   - [ ] Java
   - [ ] Rust